maxiwu13133/Discord-for-Teachers/docs/configuration.md

 ![MEE6_timer_3](https://github.com/maxiwu13133/Discord-for-Teachers/blob/gh-pages/assets/images/MEE6_steps/MEE6_time_3_updated.png?raw=true)

-**4.** Under CHANNEL, click `Please select a channel...` and select the text channel you would like to set up timed messages in.
+**4.** Click `Please select a channel...` under CHANNEL and select the text channel you would like to set up timed messages in.

 ![MEE6_timer_4](https://github.com/maxiwu13133/Discord-for-Teachers/blob/gh-pages/assets/images/MEE6_steps/MEE6_time_4.png?raw=true)

+**5.** Click `1 minute` under INTERVAL and then click your desired frequency

+![MEE6_timer_5](https://github.com/maxiwu13133/Discord-for-Teachers/blob/gh-pages/assets/images/MEE6_steps/MEE6_time_5.png?raw=true)

-**5.** Under INTERVAL, click `1 minute`.
-This is the default frequency.
+`1 minute` is the default frequency.
 You can change the frequency here.

-![MEE6_timer_5](https://github.com/maxiwu13133/Discord-for-Teachers/blob/gh-pages/assets/images/MEE6_steps/MEE6_time_5.png?raw=true)

-**6.** Under INTERVAL, click `X` on the day of the week you would not like to have the messages sent on.
+**6.** Click `X` under INTERVAL on the day of the week you would not like to have the messages sent on.

+![MEE6_timer_6](https://github.com/maxiwu13133/Discord-for-Teachers/blob/gh-pages/assets/images/MEE6_steps/MEE6_time_6.png?raw=true)

 To add it back, click `+` and then the day of the week you want again.

-![MEE6_timer_6](https://github.com/maxiwu13133/Discord-for-Teachers/blob/gh-pages/assets/images/MEE6_steps/MEE6_time_6.png?raw=true)

-**7.** Under MESSAGE, type the message you want to send and click `Create` when you are done.
+**7.** Type the message you want to send and click `Create` when you are done.

 ![MEE6_timer_7](https://github.com/maxiwu13133/Discord-for-Teachers/blob/gh-pages/assets/images/MEE6_steps/MEE6_time_7.png?raw=true)